Progressive Party of the Cook Islands

 The Progressive Party of the Cook Islands is a political party in the Cook Islands.
 It was established in October 2019 and is led by public servant Te Tuhi Kelly.
-It advocates public service reform and plans to contest the 2022 Cook Islands general election.
+It advocates public service reform.

 Party leader Kelly has posted statements sceptical of COVID-19 vaccines and vaccine mandates on the official party Facebook page.

-The party won no seats in the 2022 election.
+The party won no seats in either the 2022 or 2026 elections.